serialdotai/rennycodes/README.md

-### **Hey, I'm Renny** 👋🏽
+### **Hey, I'm Serial** 👋🏽

-I'm a data scientist based in Africa and I'm passionate about building stuff and creating AI magic
+I'm a data scientist based from Earth and I'm passionate about building stuff and creating AI magic

 + I'm passionate about coding, with a special love for Python.
 + Fascinated by machines since childhood, driving my interest in technology and programming.
 + Committed to continuous skill development, with a goal to enhance my abilities every day.
 + Enthusiastic about learning new things and staying updated with the latest in technology.
-+ Currently a student, combining academic pursuits with a passion for programming and technology.
++ I didnt use AI for this readme lmao

 ## 📦 **Toolbox**
 **Programming Languages:** `Python` `JavaScript`